 sbioncaoptions.
 For an example, see Compute NCA Parameters from Concentration-Time Data.

-After you import the data, select Open > NCA on the Define Plot tab.
-If your data has a grouping column, specify it using Group Data Column.
-Use ID Data Column to specify the inner level of grouping.
-For details, see Data.
-Specify the dosing data column (IV Bolus Dose Data Column or Extravascular Dose Data Column, or both if you have two columns for both types).
+After you import the data, select Program > Non-Compartmental Analysis on the Home tab.
+You can classify your data column in the NCA step of the program.
+If your data has a grouping column, specify it using Group.
+Use ID to specify the inner level of grouping.
+Specify the dosing data column (IV Bolus Dose or Extravascular Dose).
 Lower limit of quantization (LOQ) is a threshold below which the values of dependent variables are truncated to zero.

 Lambda Time Range lets you specify a custom time range to compute the terminal rate constant (Lambda_z).
 The time range applies to all groups; you cannot specify a different time range for each group.